-The trip from Aksla and on to Akslahornet (411 masl) follows a path that is steep and airy, and you will find a small "via ferrata" with chains and stepping stones in the airiest places.
-From the top of Akslahornet you can continue on the path to Digergubben and the hammock park.
+The hike from Aksla to Akslahornet (411 meters above sea level) follows a trail that is steep and airy, including a small 'via ferrata' with chains and iron steps at the most exposed places.
+From the top of Akslahornet, you can continue on the path to Digergubben and the hammock park.

 For further route descriptions see the English edition of: De beste turene i Midsund

 Learn about the Midsund stairs